AbdoAshraf-07/AI-Mode-DJ-/README.md

-AI Mood DJ: Real-Time Emotion-Based Music Player Project Overview
+AI Mood DJ: Real-Time Emotion-Based Music Player Project Description
-This project is an intelligent music recommendation system that combines Computer Vision and Deep Learning to detect facial expressions in real-time.
-Based on the detected emotion, the system interacts with the Spotify API to automatically select and play music playlists that match the user's current mood.

-Key Features
-Emotion Detection: Utilizes a Deep Convolutional Neural Network (CNN) built with PyTorch.

-Real-Time Analysis: Uses OpenCV for live webcam feed processing and face detection.

-Spotify Integration: Connects to the Spotify Web API via the Spotipy library for automated playback.

-Comprehensive Evaluation: Includes performance metrics such as Confusion Matrices and Classification Reports.

-Technical Architecture
-The system is built on a VGG-style CNN architecture with the following specifications:

-Feature Extraction: 5 Convolutional blocks with Batch Normalization and ReLU activation.
+AI Mood DJ is an end-to-end computer vision application that synchronizes audio playback with human emotions.
+The system utilizes a custom Deep Convolutional Neural Network (CNN) to analyze facial expressions from a live webcam feed and maps the detected sentiment to curated Spotify playlists.
+The project demonstrates the integration of deep learning, real-time image processing, and third-party API interaction.

+Core Components
+1. Emotion Recognition Engine
+The backbone of the project is a deep learning model trained on facial expression datasets.

+Architecture: A VGG-style CNN featuring 5 convolutional blocks.

+Feature Extraction: Progressively increases channels (from 32 to 512) to capture complex facial features.

-Regularization: Global Average Pooling and Dropout layers to prevent overfitting.
+Regularization: Employs Batch Normalization, Dropout (0.5), and Global Average Pooling to ensure high generalization and prevent overfitting.

+Output: Classifies input into 7 categories: Happy, Sad, Angry, Fear, Surprise, Neutral, and Disgust.

+2. Real-Time Pipeline
+Face Detection: Uses OpenCV to isolate facial regions from the video stream.

+Inference: The processed frame is passed to the PyTorch model for real-time classification.

+Stabilization: Implements a smoothing mechanism (using deques/averaging) to prevent flickering between emotions.

+3. Spotify Automation
+API Integration: Connects via the Spotipy library using the OAuth 2.0 flow.

+Dynamic Triggering: Maps the dominant emotion to a specific Playlist URI.
+When the user triggers the action, the system opens the web browser to the corresponding music.

+Technical Specifications
+Framework: PyTorch

-Optimization: AdamW optimizer with Label Smoothing Cross-Entropy loss.
+Loss Function: Label Smoothing Cross-Entropy (to improve model robustness).

+Optimizer: AdamW with Weight Decay.

+Image Transforms: Resize (128x128), Random Horizontal Flip, Rotation, and Normalization.

-Installation
+Prerequisites and Installation
-Clone the repository to your local machine.
+Ensure you have Python 3.8+ installed.

-Install the required dependencies:
+Install Dependencies:

 Bash

-pip install torch torchvision opencv-python spotipy seaborn scikit-learn tqdm Set up your Spotify Developer credentials (Client ID and Client Secret) in the configuration section of the code.
+pip install torch torchvision opencv-python spotipy seaborn scikit-learn tqdm Spotify Credentials: Obtain a CLIENT_ID and CLIENT_SECRET from the Spotify Developer Dashboard and add them to the configuration block in the script.

-Usage
-Run the main application script or the Jupyter Notebook.

-Ensure your webcam is connected and functional.

-Press the 'P' key to capture your current emotion and trigger a corresponding Spotify playlist.
+System Workflow
+Initialize the camera and load the pre-trained weights (custom_emotion_model.pth).

+The UI displays the live feed with a bounding box around the face and the predicted emotion label.

+Press 'P' to fetch the Spotify playlist associated with the current mood.

-Press the 'Q' key to exit the application.
+Press 'Q' to safely release the camera and close the application.

-Model Performance
+Performance Evaluation
-The model classifies seven distinct emotions: Angry, Disgust, Fear, Happy, Sad, Surprise, and Neutral.
-Detailed accuracy and loss curves, as well as per-class precision and recall, are provided in the evaluation section of the notebook.
+The model's reliability is verified through:

+Confusion Matrix: To visualize class-wise performance and inter-class confusion.

+Classification Report: Providing Precision, Recall, and F1-Scores for each emotion.